iCHAIT/moviemon/README.md

 # moviemon

-A Command-Line Python Application to display information about movies on your PC from the CLI.
+**A Python Application that displays all the information about all your movies in the command line.**

-Scans folders for movies, and fetches their data from the [OMDB API](http://www.omdbapi.com/) and displays it in CLI.

 (Bada wala GIF)

+## Installation

 ### Using [pip](https://pypi.python.org/pypi/pip/)